Home Buyer Credit Report and FICO Score Basics

 FICO Scores matter in MOST loans because Lenders only keep 1% of the loans they originate, and 99% are sold to investors on the Secondary Market.
 Fanny Mae has established guidelines for the Secondary Market, and most lenders follow them, so their loans are saleable.

 Past BK’s, Foreclosures, Tax Leins, and Short Sales don’t conform to Fannie Mae Guidelines- with exceptions.
 Ask a lender your questions.
-Programs are always changing.
+Programs are constantly changing.
 There’s private loan money available- usually at higher interest rates.

 CREDIT REPORT RANGE GUIDELINES